KU Pell Advantage (PADV)

 Pell Advantage Awarding Criteria

-The KU Pell Advantage (PADV) covers tuition and campus fees (excludes course fees) for 15 credit hours a semester for four years through a combination of federal, state, and institutional aid sources.
-PADV funding is not available for the summer term.
+The KU Pell Advantage covers tuition and campus fees (excludes course fees) for 15 credit hours a semester for four years through a combination of federal, state, and institutional aid sources ($11,100/year based on 30 credit hours for the 2018-2019 academic year in the College of Liberal Arts and Sciences).
+Pell Advantage funding is not available for the summer term.

-- Be eligible to receive a Federal Pell Grant when resident freshmen enters KU
+- Submit any additional requested and/or required documentation by July 1, 2018 Be eligible to receive a Federal Pell Grant when resident freshmen enters KU

 - Enroll in a minimum of 12 KU hours each semester

-Pell Advantage Renewal Criteria, previous Pell Advantage recipients must meet the follow criteria:
+- To renew the KU Pell Advantage, previous Pell Advantage recipients must meet the follow criteria.

-- Submit a complete FAFSA by October 1
+- Submit a complete FAFSA by December 1 annually

-- Continue to be eligible to receive the Federal Pell Grant
+- Continue to be eligible to receive Federal Pell Grant

 - Complete a minimum of 24 KU hours each academic year and maintain a 2.5 KU cumulative GPA

-If a student receives additional federal, state or institutional funds after initial awarding, the KU Pell Advantage (PADV) awards will not be adjusted.
+If a student receives additional federal, state or institutional funds after initial awarding, the KU Pell Advantage (PADV) awards may be adjusted.
 In some cases, PADV may be canceled, which may result in repayment obligations to the University.
 Outside scholarships do not impact KU Pell Advantage.

-If a degree-seeking KU student has a consortium agreement, the student will only qualify for KU Pell Advantage if enrolled in 12 KU hours.
+If a degree-seeking KU student has a consortium agreement, the student will only receive funding for KU Pell Advantage based on the number of KU hours student is enrolled in.

 If a student withdraws before the first day of classes, all aid will be canceled.
 If a student withdraws from all coursework during the term, the FAS office will follow the withdrawal procedures for non-Title IV funds.
 The spring disbursement of PADV will be canceled.
 If the student enrolls for the spring semester, the student may request to have PADV reinstated.